AmpereComputing/edk2-ampere-tools/README.md

 ```

-The resulted image will be at
+The resulting image will be at

 `edk2-platforms/Build/Jade/RELEASE_GCC5/FV/BL33_JADE_UEFI.fd`